esphome/esphome-docs/components/lvgl.rst

 Colors
 ******

-Colors can be specified anywehere in the LVGL configuartion either by referencing a preconfigured :ref:`ESPHome color <config-color>`, or directly represennting them in hexadecimal format.
+Colors can be specified anywehere in the LVGL configuartion either by referencing a preconfigured :ref:`ESPHome color <config-color>`, or directly represennted in hexadecimal format.
 Eg. ``0xFF0000`` for red.

 .. _lvgl-widgets: